dward2/BME547/Resources/virtual_machines.md

 *  In the future, MobaXterm will have saved this session information for easy log-in.
-* Note that MobaXterm has a nice feature of being able to access the files in your VM through a menu system on the left hand pane of the MobaXterm window.
+* Note that MobaXterm has a nice feature of being able to access the files in your VM through a menu system on the left-hand pane of the MobaXterm window.
 You can then open and edit these files in a local GUI text editor on your local computer for easier editing.
 You can also upload and download files through this interface.